 Any job you can think of that requires intelligence and determination is a great job for a Labrador Retriever.

-They are great partners for hunters, fisherman and search and rescue workers.
-Labs also enjoy being therapy dogs, eye-seeing dogs and drug finding dogs.
+They are great partners for hunters, fishers, and search and rescue workers.
+Labs also enjoy being therapy dogs, eye-seeing dogs, and drug-finding dogs.

 Labrador Retrievers Love Water